How to Convert String to Float in Go

 Use the `strconv.ParseFloat` function from the standard library to convert a string to a float, specifying the bit size (32 or 64) and handling the returned error.

-Here is the standard approach for parsing a string into a float64:
+Here is the baseline pattern for turning a string into a float64.

 package main